 Caerhays Castle and Gardens

 Caerhays Castle and Gardens is located in a sheltered valley overlooking Porthluney Cove on the south Cornish coast halfway between Truro and St. Austell.
-The gardens and castle are open to the public from mid Feburary to mid June.
+The gardens and castle are usually open to the public from mid Feburary to mid June.

 Why you should visit: